An Epic Epicurean odyssey

 A nine-hour dinner that pampered all my senses, teased my intellect and blew my mind.
 I was seduced by the Australian gastronomic experience.

 Recently, Australia “invited the world to dinner” and declared that for this path-breaking occasion, three of its top chefs would be cooking together.
 I confess, initially, I was skeptical, but sure, I was flattered and thrilled to be invited as one of the 80 (only 80) “global food influencers” by Australia.
 I was going to be in fabulous company…superstar chefs like Heston Blumenthal, Alice Waters, Matt Preston, Maggie Beer, writers like AA Gill and many others.
-It was not a dinner, but an epic that is best explained
+It was not a dinner, but an epic that is best explained in chapters.

 Chapter 1: A 15-MILE-LONG DINNER